omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 ## Section 2) Theoretical foundations of CNNs for classification

 After having prepared our data, we can start with implementing our model.
-In this tutorial, we'll be using a Convolutional Neural Network (CNN), which was first introduced in LeCun et al. (1989).
+In this tutorial, we'll be using a Convolutional Neural Network (CNN), which was introduced in LeCun et al. (1989).
+The CNN bears resemblance to the Neocognitron (Fukushima 1980) as well as Time-Delay Neural Networks (Waibel et al. 1989).
 This section is dedicated to the theoretical background of CNNs.
 In **Section 3**, we'll implement the model with PyTorch.

 #### The architecture of a CNN